rogeriopvl/gulp-jsonlint/README.md

 Type: `object`

-This argument has the attribute `jsonlint` wich is an object that contains a `success` boolean attribute.
+This argument has the attribute `jsonlint` which is an object that contains a `success` boolean attribute.
 If it's false you also have a `message` attribute containing the jsonlint error message.

 ### jsonlint.failOnError()